 The LFB will provide battery smoke detectors to leaseholders if requested by the resident.

 We have taken advice from the London Fire Brigade on the best way to keep residents safe in the event of a fire.
-LBF have released some very good video clips covering circumstances surrounding a staying put policy.
-The LFB continues to advise on a staying put policy in nearly all of our blocks at present (this is because it is largely the best way to protect people and helps them fight the fire).
-We have posted some important information here on our website and would ask all residents to look through this.
+LBF have released some very good video clips covering circumstances surrounding the Stay Put policy.
+The LFB continues to advise on a Stay Put policy in blocks at present and this is because it is the best way to protect people and helps them fight the fire.
+We have posted some important information here on our website regarding general fire safety advice, how to prevent fires occurring and what you should do in an emergency and would ask all residents to look through this.

-6. Is there a need to install additional fire exists?
+11. Is there a need to install additional fire exits?

 Note that all fire doors installed in common areas meet the FD30S standard (which is resistance from fire and smoke for 30 minutes and this is the requirement in the current regulations).
 In some cases we have installed doors of a FD60S standard (a higher resistance of 60 minutes) depending on the specific construction of the block.